 After handshake’s early termination, the application is expected to transmit data using gnutls_record_send, and call gnutls_record_recv on any received data as soon, to ensure that handshake completes timely.
 That is, especially relevant for applications which set an explicit time limit for the handshake process via gnutls_handshake_set_timeout.

 Note however, that the API ensures that the early return will not happen if the false start requirements are not satisfied.
-That is, on ciphersuites which are not whitelisted for false start or on insufficient key sizes, the handshake process will complete properly (i.e., no early return).
+That is, on ciphersuites which are not enabled for false start or on insufficient key sizes, the handshake process will complete properly (i.e., no early return).
 To verify that false start was used you may use gnutls_session_get_flags and check for the GNUTLS_SFLAGS_FALSE_START flag.
-For GnuTLS the false start is whitelisted for the following key exchange methods (see [RFC7918] for rationale)
+For GnuTLS the false start is enabled for the following key exchange methods (see [RFC7918] for rationale)

 but only when the negotiated parameters exceed